yetisno/truecharts/README.md

 ### Update apps with on a schedule

-Here, we will update the apps using a cronjob
+You can update your apps automatically using a cronjob

 **Cron Job Command**